abinit/abinit/doc/tutorial/compilation.md

 Removing the optimization options and using the much safer -O2 level may help.
 Alternatively, one can compile the source directly on the compute node or use compilation options compatible both with the frontend and the compute node (ask your sysadmin for details).

+!!! warning

-Feel free to complain to your sysadmin if your cluster consists of an heterogeneous system of compute nodes as many MPI codes assume consistency at the binary level *i.e.* the same input should produce the same output on different MPI processes, where equality means the **same sequence of bits**.
+    Feel free to complain to your sysadmin if your cluster consists of an **heterogeneous** system of compute nodes as many MPI codes assume consistency at the binary level *i.e.* the same input should produce the same output on different MPI processes, where equality means the **same sequence of bits**.
-If you are forced to work with such a weird machine, use the options provided by the resource manager to select the compute nodes with the same CPU family.
+    If you are forced to work with such a wierd machine, use the options provided by the resource manager to select the compute nodes with the same CPU family.

 Segmentation faults (**SIGSEGV**) are usually due to bugs in the code but they may also be triggered by non-portable code or misconfiguration of the software stack.